 It is possible to establish a Single-Sign-On framework using an OAuth provider (like Microsoft Azure Active Directory) that allows users to authenticate in Pyramid and then credential individually downstream to a data technology.
 Pyramid supports Single-Sign-On via OAuth for the following data sources:

-Note: This OAuth option is currently only available for certain data sources: Snowflake, Azure Synapse, BigQuery.
+Note: This OAuth option is currently only available for certain data sources: Snowflake, Azure Synapse, BigQuery, Box.
 Other SSO techniques are available for other database technologies like MS SQL Server, MS OLAP, SAP Hana and SAP BW.

 Single Sign On (OAuth) - Specific User: This option will use the identity of a specific user to authenticate through identity provider, retrieve the OAuth security identity for that user, then connect to the data source as that user.
 All users will share the same identity when querying data.

-Single Sign On (OAuth) - End User: (for Azure Synapse) Each user will be prompted to sign into Google when starting Pyramid or when connecting to the data source.
-This is a “one off” event.
-The user’s sign in code will be stored and reused for subsequent data access.
+Single Sign On (OAuth) - End User: (for Azure Synapse and Box) Each user will be prompted to sign into Azure Synapse and Box when starting Pyramid or when connecting to the data source.
+This is a "one off" event.
+The user's sign in code will be stored and reused for subsequent data access.
 Pyramid will automatically refresh this as needed.
 All users will share the Client ID and Client Secret defined here.